Scaled process priors for Bayesian nonparametric estimation of the unseen genetic variation: Stable-Beta Scaled Process (SB-SP) priors for the unseen-features problem

-Theorem \ref{prop:stable_posterior} shows that the conditional distribution of $\Delta_{1,h_{c,\beta}}$, given $Z_{1:N}$, depends on $Z_{1:N}$ only through the sample size $N$ and the number $K_{N}$ of distinct features in $Z_{1:N}$.
-This result agrees with the characterization in Theorem \ref{thm:characterization}.
-Among S-SPs, the SB-SP stands out for the analytical tractability and interpretability of its posterior distribution, which are competitive with respect to that of CRMs, e.g. the Beta process and the stable-Beta process.
-Such a desirable property is determined by the peculiar form $h_{c,\beta}$ that, combined with $\nu_{\sigma}$, leads to a conjugacy property for the conditional distribution of $\Delta_{1,h_{c,\beta}}$, given $Z_{1:N}$.
-In particular, the conditional distribution of $\Delta_{1,h_{c,\beta}}^{-\sigma}$, given $Z_{1:N}$, is a Gamma distribution with shape parameter $(K_{N}+c+1)$ and scale parameter $\beta+\gamma_{0}^{(N)}$, which is the same distribution of $\Delta_{1,h_{c,\beta}}^{-\sigma}$ with parameters being updated with respect to $Z_{1:N}$.
-In this sense, we may say that the SB-SP is a sensible trade-off between the amount of sampling information introduced in posterior inferences, and the analytical tractability and interpretability of such inferences.
-Because of the form of the L\'evy intensity measure $\nu_{\sigma}$ and the function $h_{c,\beta}$, we believe that, among S-SP priors, the SB-SP prior leads to the most tractable posterior inferences for the number of unseen features.
-The next propositions establish the predictive distribution of the SB-SP and the distribution of a random sample $Z_{1:N}$ from the SB-SP, i.e. the marginal distribution of the SB-SP, respectively.
-These results are obtained from the predictive distribution and the marginal distribution of SPs developed in Appendix \ref{appendix_scaledpriors}.
+See Appendix \ref{appendix_scaledbetapriors} for the proof of Proposition \ref{prop:stable_predictive}.
+According to Equation \eqref{eq_mixing}, the conditional distribution of $\Delta_{1,h_{c,\beta}}$, given $Z_{1:N}$, depends on $Z_{1:N}$ only through the sample size $N$ and the number $K_{N}$ of distinct features in $Z_{1:N}$.
+This agrees with Theorem \ref{thm:characterization}, implying that the posterior distribution of the number of unseen features, given $Z_{1:N}$ and fixed prior's parameters, depends on $Z_{1:N}$ only through $N$ and $K_{N}$.
+Because of \eqref{eq_mixing} and \eqref{eq:general_predictive}, the posterior distribution of statistics of ``new" features stands out for analytical tractability, thus being competitive with that arising from CRMs, e.g. the Beta and the stable-Beta processes.
+In particular, from Equation \eqref{eq:general_predictive}, the conditional distribution of $Z^{\prime}_{N+1}$, given $(\Delta_{1,h_{c,\beta}},Z_{1:N})$ is a Poisson distribution that depends on $Z_{1:N}$ only through $N$.
+Then, from \eqref{eq_mixing}, its marginalization with respect to the conditional distribution of $\Delta_{1,h_{c,\beta}}$, given $Z_{1:N}$, leads to a negative Binomial posterior distribution.
+Such an appealing property arises from the peculiar form $h_{c,\beta}$ that, combined with $\nu_{\sigma}$, leads to a conjugacy property for the conditional distribution of $\Delta_{1,h_{c,\beta}}$, given $Z_{1:N}$.
+That is, the conditional distribution of $\Delta_{1,h_{c,\beta}}^{-\sigma}$, given $Z_{1:N}$, is a Gamma distribution with shape $(K_{N}+c+1)$ and rate $\beta+\gamma_{0}^{(N)}$, which is the distribution $\Delta_{1,h_{c,\beta}}^{-\sigma}$ with shape and rate being updated through $Z_{1:N}$.
+The next proposition establishes the distribution of a random sample $Z_{1:N}$ from a SB-SP prior.
 See Appendix \ref{appendix_scaledbetapriors} for details.